 In this graph, a good agreement between measured and simulated data is found.
-The results of an uncoupled calculation are plotted as well, these are situated below the coupled result, since the increased resistivity is not taken into account, which introduces a systematic underestimation of the losses.
-The variance between the coupled and uncoupled simulation is not very large, though it represents a difference of about 4.4 % for this limited temperature rise of merely 15 °C.
+The results of an uncoupled calculation are plotted as well (these are situated below the coupled result), since the increased resistivity is not taken into account, which introduces a systematic underestimation of the losses.
+The variance between the coupled and uncoupled simulation is not very large, although it represents a difference of about 4.4% for this limited temperature rise of merely 15 °C. For larger temperature rises, the differences are more significant in absolute terms.